 The coldest month in the region is January, with temperatures of about 49°F(9°C), while the hottest month is August, with the temperature rising to 76°F(24°C).
 The average annual temperature of Barcelona is around 61°F(16°C).

-What is Barcelona famous for?
+What is Barcelona Famous For?

 Barcelona is known for a lot of things.
 It has blessed us with spectacular writers like George Orwell, Ernest Hemmingway, and Emma Goldman.

 Apart from this intellectual aspect, Barcelona is popular in other areas like football, architecture, and political philosophy.
-It found its name in the list of the most popular destinations of the world after it hosted the Olympics in 1992.
+It found its name in the list of the most popular destinations in the world after it hosted the Olympics in 1992.

 Barcelona is known for its football club, FC Barcelona, which was founded in 1899.
 It is also famous for the team’s home ground stadium, Camp Nou, which is the largest football stadium in the world.